QuasiChicken90/BedrockLaunch/README.md

 <img width="1484" height="961" alt="image" src="https://github.com/user-attachments/assets/73e5fb87-4390-49b3-b55c-de76cfd94aa8" />

 ## ✅ What you can do with BedrockLaunch
-- Play most versions from the first few Bedrock versions to the latest
+- Play most versions from the first few Bedrock versions to the latest.
-- Avoid the Microsoft Store, and use the launcher instead to download Bedrock Edition (You still need a valid Microsoft account with Bedrock Edition purchased!)
+- Avoid the Microsoft Store, and use the launcher instead to download Bedrock Edition (You still need a valid Microsoft account with Bedrock Edition purchased!).
-- Test resource packs/behavior packs on older/newer versions for development purposes
+- Test resource packs/behavior packs on older/newer versions for development purposes.
-- Switch between installed versions easily
+- Switch between installed versions easily.

 ## 🚀 Installation
 - Enable developer mode in settings